 - Some tracking dog services, lost pet services and pet detectives prey on the distraught owner by making unsolicited contact with them from their missing dog flyers.
 Be VERY careful.
 Many of these are scams, or at the very least – very expensive services that do what you can do yourself for a fraction of the cost.

 Remember, if it sounds too good to be true, it probably is.
 Stay calm, do your research and spend your money wisely.
 Generating sightings is the key to a successful recovery.
 Consider how many flyers, signs, newspaper ads or even billboards could be purchased with the money you would spend on a tracking dog service.
-According to my pet needs that’s guide your chances will increase with proper technique and good decision making.
 Remember, your lost dog is depending on you to bring him safely home.

 Our tips, ideas and articles are based on information gathered from thousands of successful lost dog recoveries.
 Any advice or suggestions made by Lost Dogs of Wisconsin/Lost Dogs Illinois is not paid-for professional advice and should be taken at owner’s discretion.